convergence? is this some new age thing?

 save the dates!

-• If you can only come for one long weekend, the weekend of 3/16-17 is the one we'd recommend.
-We'll host at least one festive dinner that weekend, most likely Saturday evening 3/16, but details TBD.
-We will treat guests to some sort of meal on the previous weekend as well.
+• If you can only come for one long weekend, the equinox weekend 3/21-22 is the one we'd recommend.
+We'll host at least one festive dinner that weekend, most likely Saturday evening 3/21, but details TBD.
+We will treat guests to a special meal on the previous weekend as well - and where better to celebrate Pi Day than with Yelapa's famous pie ladies?

-• If you have a full week, we have reserved two shared gathering spaces that will be available for all of us to use for an entire week plus the weekends on either end, Friday March 8th to Monday March 18th.
-Those are the dates when the sleeping quarters in the shared hangout rentals are available, though we may have a spare bed or two elsewhere on other nights as well.
+• If you have a full week, we have reserved two shared gathering spaces that will be available for all of us to use for an entire week plus the weekends on either end, Friday March 13th to Monday March 23rd.
+Those are also the dates when the sleeping quarters in the shared hangout rentals are available, though we may have a spare bed or two elsewhere on other nights as well.

 • Have time for a longer vacation?
-The two of us and we believe at least one or two other guests will be in the area from Tuesday, March 5 to Tuesday, March 19, so if you stay longer you'd have the option of at least some company during those two weeks.
+At least some of us will be in the area from Tuesday, March 10 to Tuesday, March 24, so if you stay longer you'd have the option of some company during those two weeks.

-Because Semana Santa 2024 (Holy Week, Palm Sunday to Easter) is the last week in March, and flights and rentals book up and/or become very expensive then, and the full moon in April is a total solar eclipse, which will also make flights and lodgings scarce and pricey, the 2024 convergence will not coincide with the full moon, but we hope the toads will sing for us anyway.
+Because Semana Santa 2026 (Holy Week, Palm Sunday to Easter) is the last week in March and early April, and flights and rentals book up and/or become very expensive then, the 2026 convergence will not coincide with the full moon, but we hope the amorous toads in the lagoon will sing for us anyway.

 why?